amarasa/equalize-heights/README.md

 </div>
 ```

-In both cases, all elements in the same group will have their heights equalized automatically when the viewport meets the conditions specified by your breakpoint settings (or unconditionally if no breakpoints are set).
+In both cases, all elements within the same group will have their heights equalized automatically based on your breakpoint settings.
+If the viewport falls into a range with action `"reset"`, any inline height is removed.
+Additionally, if a callback is provided, it is invoked after equalization with the group data.

 ---